563 related texts · 17 related myths · Page 3 of 12

 Ben Sira, in his wisdom, reminds us of something fundamental: "If they were not, you would not have come to the world."
 Your parents, your ancestors... they paved the way.
 And what...

 Jacob certainly did.
-Imagine this: you've just wrestled with an angel (or at least, a really tough guy who might as well have been an angel!), you're about to face your estranged b...
+You've just wrestled with an angel (or at least, a really tough guy who might as well have been an angel!), you're about to face your estranged brother who mig...

-We all know the story: the plagues, the parting of the Red Sea, the Israelites' triumphant escape from Egypt.
+The familiar story is this: the plagues, the parting of the Red Sea, the Israelites' triumphant escape from Egypt.
 But what about the behind-the-scenes cosmic drama?
-The Book of Jubilee...
+The Book of Ju...

 While God was still speaking, Abraham suddenly found himself back upon the earth.
 "O Eternal, Mighty One," he said, "I am no longer in the glory in which I was while on high, and w...